mhaskar/Octopus/README.md

 (HR-PC-TYRMJ) >>
 ```

-In this case the command has been encrypted and then sent to the agent, after that the client will decrypt the command and execute it, then the agent will encrypt the results and send it back again to the C2 to decrypt it and show the results.
+In this case the command has been encrypted and then sent to the agent, after that the client will decrypt the command and execute it, the agent will encrypt the results, and finally send it back again to the C2 to decrypt it and show the results.

-Also we can use `report` command to get the ESA information like the following:
+We can also use the `report` command to get the ESA information like the following:

 ```
 (HR-PC-TYRMJ) >> report
 [+] Command sent , waiting for results
 (HR-PC-TYRMJ) >>
-Endpoint situation awareness report for HR-PC-TYRMJ
+Endpoint situation awareness report for HR-PC-QNGAV

 =============
-Hostname : 	HR-PC-TYRMJ
+Hostname : 	HR-PC-QNGAV
 Domain : 	darkside.com
 OS : 		Microsoft Windows 10 Pro(64-bit)
 OS build : 	10.0.17134
 OS arch : 	64-bit
 AntiVirus : 	Symantec
 SIEM solution : False
+Internal interfaces/IPs :
+	IP : 192.168.178.144
+	IP : 172.12.1.20

+Device language : en-US
+Device uptime : 41.6386169797778 hours
+Device local time : 21:55(09/09/2019)

 (HR-PC-TYRMJ) >>
 ```

-You can also load an external powershell module by executing `load module.ps1` and you have to put all of your modules inside `modules` directory.
+You can load an external powershell module by placing it in the `modules` directory, then executing `load module.ps1`.

-Also you can see all your modules in modules directory by executing `modules` command like the following:
+Also you can list all of the modules in the modules directory by executing the `modules` command like so:

 ```
 (HR-PC-TYRMJ) >> modules